Feminism, Pop-Culture | Posted by Christina T on 03/5/2014

 Feminism | Posted by Maxine FG on 01/10/2011

 The other day I was sitting at the table talking with my younger sister (age 14) and my little cousin (age 11).
 After recently aiding in the start of a feminist group at my high school I am often subject to random interrogations from my family about how my group remains active.
 When I began to explain my groups cause, both of my younger relatives turned to me, with the same disgruntled look on their face and asked a question that was surprisingly difficult to answer.
 “What is a feminist?”

 I sat there, shocked, angry, and finally incredibly depressed.
-I have had the tenacity to call myself an active teenage feminist, yet two of the young women closest to me are completely unaware of our campaign.
-This is when I …
+I have had the tenacity to call myself an active teenage feminist, yet two of the young women closest to me are completely unaware of our …